Carol Holmes, Owner, cGaming Compliance Consulting

 During the transition towards welcoming customers back, there have of course been limitations.
 It’s impossible to avoid in 2020.

 “Sites can’t open up with the bingo session play, they can only open up with upright cabinet games and even then, only some of the games because of the social distancing requirements,” explained Holmes.
 While they could move ahead with play-on-demand games, a component of their electronic bingo stations, as a form of “overflow”, they were unable to run bingo sessions or bingo gameplay.
 “That makes it difficult because some sites have more success with bingo play games than upright cabinet games,” explained Holmes.
 “But, having said that, it’s better than nothing at all.”

 In particular, she emphasized, the public’s frustrations of limited capacity and functionality were put into perspective by what was happening south of the border in the U.S. There, an early reopening of the economy in some states was subsequently met with spiking COVID-19 cases.
 For onlooking Canadians, the importance of patience and caution has been apparent.

 Where do we go from here?

-Moving forward, with sites reopening, Holmes hopes to add more locations to her company’s arsenal after plans fell by the wayside once COVID-19 hit, and she’s also brought another industry veteran on board to help her meet her goals and ensure her company is providing its clients with a robust compliance program, as is required by the AGCO Registrar’s Standards.
+Moving forward, with sites reopening, Holmes hopes to add more locations to her company’s arsenal after plans fell by the wayside once COVID-19 hit, and she’s also brought another industry veteran on board to help her meet her goals and to ensure she is providing clients with a robust compliance program, as is required by the AGCO Registrar’s Standards.

-“For the most part,” Holmes concluded, “I think the sites would deal with a longer-term requirement for some of those things as long as they are able to reopen to the full extent.”
+“For the most part,” Holmes concluded, “I think the sites would deal with a longer-term requirement for those things as long as they are able to reopen to the full extent.”